Classification: Full Time, Year Round

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-The employee must frequently move up to 30 pounds.
-Required by detect distance and peripheral depth perception.
+The employee must frequently move up to 25 pounds.
 While performing the duties of this job, the employee is regularly required to detect sound and communicate with others in a group setting or one on one setting.
 The employee is frequently required to be stationary and get low to the ground to detect and/or move items.
 The employee is occasionally required to ascend or balance and detect flavors and scents.